 The Company's primary objective has been to bring one lead compound of the LB-100 series to clinical trial.
-In 2012, the Company completed the pre-clinical studies needed to prepare an IND application to the FDA to conduct a Phase I clinical trial of LB-100, and engaged the contract research organization ("CRO") responsible for the clinical development of the Company's lead compound, LB-100, to prepare an IND application for filing with the FDA.
+In 2012, the Company completed the pre-clinical studies needed to prepare an Investigation New Drug ("IND") application to the United States Food and Drug Administration ("FDA") to conduct a Phase I clinical trial of LB-100, and engaged the CRO responsible for the clinical development of the Company's lead compound, LB-100, to prepare an IND application for filing with the FDA.
 This task included preparing the detailed clinical protocol, the "Investigator's Brochure", a document containing a detailed summary of all that is known about LB-100, and development of the formal IND application for submission to the FDA.
 The CRO also established the procedures for assuring appropriate collection and reporting of data generated during the clinical trial of LB-100 to the FDA.